sabirhusseinbalal/python-file-system-automation/README.md

 python main.py
 ```

-### 4. Follow the on-screen prompts for each project.

 ## Notes
 ***All projects are beginner-friendly and focus on understanding Python file system operations.
 Some projects have default input/ folders with dummy files for practice.***